Skantz/tsp/tsp/README.md

 # tsp

-Approximating the traveling salesman problem efficiently.
+Approximating the distance covered by a traveling salesman.

 open.kattis.com/problems/tsp